hughdingb58/deposit_size_prediction/readme.md

 ## FRED API key

+You will need to create your [own FRED API key](https://fred.stlouisfed.org/docs/api/api_key.html).

 Please create a file called **fred_api_key.txt** and enter your FRED API key in the first line.
 This file will be read in the Jupyter notebook.

 ## Required libraries